 Discriminative Perceptions Are Unreal

 Having received the Buddha’s compassionate teaching, Ananda sobbed and said to the Buddha, “Upon hearing this profound instruction, I have now realized that the wonderful bright mind is fundamentally perfect; it is the eternally dwelling mind-ground.
 But it is my conditioned mind that I am using to contemplate this teaching reverently, which I dare not to recognize as the fundamental mind-ground.
-I pray that the Buddha will take pity on me and impart furthermore to eradicate my doubts by the roots and enable me to realize the unsurpassed Way!”
+I pray that the Buddha will take pity on me and impart furthermore to eradicate my doubts by the roots and enable me to realize the Unsurpassed Way!”

 “Likewise, if the mind you use listening to the sound really were your true mind, it would not go anywhere either.
 For, how could you explain that in the absence of sound, you would find this conditioned mind has no independent nature of its own?
 This applies not only to sound, but also to appearances of all sorts.
 Once being apart from forms, the conditioned mind has no independent attributes of its own.